System Design Space

 • Mechanical components with rotating platters.

-• High random I/O latency because of seek time.
+• High random I/O latency because of head movement and seek time.

 • Large capacity and low price per TB.